Last Updated on

 If you come with city buses, buses 10 and 13 drop off at Place Clémenceau, about 10 minutes from the rock.

-You need a guide or a travel agency for your tour?
+You need a guide for your tour?

 You will find more information in the section “tour the Basque Country“.